drewsilcock/drewsilcock.github.io/_posts/2014-07-15-personal-cheatsheet.md

 # Cache uname and passwd for convenience (only on git >= 1.7.9)
 git config --global credential.helper cache

+# Push to current branch only by default
+git config --global push.default current
 {% endhighlight %}

 ### Adding remote